xrdocs/ncs5500/_tutorials/ncs5500-routing-resource-with-2020-internet.md

 ![eTCAM-Jericho-NL12k.png]({{site.baseurl}}/images/eTCAM-Jericho-NL12k.png){: .align-center}

-Conclusion: these devices can handle the internet growth with concern or limitation.
+Conclusion: these devices can handle the internet growth with no concern or limitation.

 **Jericho+ w/ OP eTCAM**